다큐멘트 센터 Cloud Security 2.0 User Guide Threat Intelligence (Value Added Services)

 • Click Whitelist Configuration to display the whitelist configuration entry.

-• Enter the IP/IP segment, ASN, or request header whitelist that needs to be bypassed on the page.
+• Enter the whitelist of IP, CIDR, ASN, or request header that needs to be bypassed on the page.
 Multiple conditions are combined using the ‘AND’ operator.
 Click Save.

 • Click Publish Changes to make the configuration take effect.